Our Leadership Team

 Jeremy France - Deputy Chief Executive Corporate Services

-Leading Corporate Services has allowed him to gain a wide range of knowledge and experience while working with the expert practitioners in the group.
+Jeremy leads the Corporate Services Group.
+Jeremy joined ERO as the Manager Human Resources and was then appointed to the current role which has allowed him to gain a wide range of knowledge and experience while working with the expert practitioners in the group.

-The current focus is on modernising our systems and equipment to support all our staff.
+One of the key foci is on modernising our systems and equipment to support our work.